Here are the answers to some of your questions –

 How can I learn about song form?

-Song form is based on the concept that every song has been composed around a musical form or structure.
-Popular song often chooses simple forms as a basis for a song but forms can be more complex as well.
+Song form is the concept that every song has been composed around a musical form or structure.
+Popular song often chooses simple forms as a basis but forms can be more complex as well.

 A good reference on song form (structure) is the Wikipedia article, https://en.wikipedia.org/wiki/Song_structure

-Alive Drumming wants to provide you with the easiest and most reliable methods to describe song form and uses the term, “Song Form” for the approach that it takes in identifying and using song forms.
+Alive Drumming aims to provide you with the easiest and most reliable methods to select or describe song form.